francesca-git/EU28-ForestMng-Climate/data/model_parameters/ecoregions_data/VS/readme.md

 results were saved in *VS_plants.csv*.
 The VS calculated were copied in the *input_data/ecoregions_data/Ecoregions_description.csv* in the column VS_plants (the rest of the file Ecoregions_descriptoin.csv comes from Chaudhary et al, 2015 [2]).

+Files:

+- *Global_Regional_species-lost_LCImpact.csv* and *Global_Regional_species-lost_LCImpact.xlsx*: .csv with the global and regional CFs of LC-Impact used to calculate the vulnerability scores for plants.

+- *VS_plants_LU.csv*: .csv file with the VS as ratio between global CFs and regional CFs

+- *VS_plants.csv*: .csv file with the average of VS per land use.

 Folders:

 - **original-files**: folder containing the files used to calculate the VS (*Ch6 PSLregional v01.csv* and *PerTaxonAndAggregated global CF_Average_July 17th 2016.csv*).